Integrated Petrophysics – Quick Look Techniques

 – To quickly identify porosity, saturation, netpay, fluid contacts, permeability and test intervals in a rapid, easy to understand workflow and become familiar with their typical log patterns

-- To recognise your Reservoir Type and what you must do differently in each
+– To recognise your Reservoir Type and what you must do differently for each

 – To understand why and when to run ‘special logs’ including Image logs, NMR, Array sonics, Rotary sidewall cores and MDTs

 – To avoid wasting time on secondary issues and to keep your mind focused on what really matters

-- To acquire the key data that moves the bottom line and to cancel the data that does not.
+– To acquire the key data that moves the bottom line and to cancel the data that does not.
 This means making correct decisions real time which is only possible if your quick look is robust.
-After this course you will know if your results are robust.
+After this course your Quick Look will be robust!

 – To use PetroDB and other wells quantitatively during quick look to firm up your decisions

 – To verify your geo-models and field development log analysis with simple, effective techniques

 Quick Look Objectives

 Logging Tools & Curves.
 Briefly: Mnemonics, Essential physics, Role during evaluation, Recognising & reducing the impact of common problems

 - Caliper: simple – 6 arm